Talent development and engagement

 Skills development programs are offered through relevant internal and external training sessions stressing specific competencies and job responsibilities, including professional development, continuing education courses, seminars and conferences.

-On-the-job coaching and development opportunities are provided within our group companies so that employees can broaden their perspectives, gain a better understanding of our diverse businesses, and share their experiences.
+On-the-job coaching and development opportunities within our group companies are provided to employees so that they can broaden their perspectives, gain a better understanding of the diverse activities within our group, and share their experiences.

 Opportunities are offered to work with executives and leadership teams to gain knowledge through exposure to leadership practices and strategies and to develop individual talent to its fullest potential.